 When prescribed an antibiotic for uncomplicated UTI treatment, the course duration will usually be 3, 5 or 7 days (or longer if a kidney infection is suspected), depending on the antibiotic prescribed.
 Single dose antibiotics, such as Fosfomycin (Monurol), are also prescribed in some cases.

 Common short course antibiotics are listed in our UTI antibiotics section, with their potential side effects.
 And antibiotic treatment for UTI in men is described in our article on male UTI treatment.
-We won’t go into detail here for the following reasons…
+We won’t go into detail here for the following reason…

 We see hundreds of questions in forums, along the lines of, “Can I use (insert random antibiotic here) for a UTI?”